 How to Be Professional

-It is important to be pleasant, attractive and knowledgeable all the time to maintain a positive business image, but that’s just part of being a professional.
-This everything-you-need-to-know guide will show you how to put together (and maintain) the whole professional package from how to dress to impress through how to behave around and communicate with customers and clients.
+It is important to be pleasant, knowledgeable, and dressed appropriately all the time to maintain a positive business image, but that’s just part of being a professional.
+Learn how to put together and maintain the whole professional package from how to dress to impress through how to behave around and communicate with customers and clients.

 Dress the Part